DU-BIA-Elmore-4390-W19/homework-4-eric-str/homework-4.md

     ## [1] 1.018354

 The MSE is 1.01.
-The lowest of the set.
+The lowest of the homework No. 2 problem set.

-1. Summarize your results
+Question 3.
+Summarize your results

 The backwards stepwise linear regression model is the best model of the methods with a testing mean square error of 1.01.

-Model Mean Square Error Summary b- Regression Tree MSE: 4.48 c- CV Pruned Regression Tree MSE: 6.17 d- Bagged Random Forest MSE: 3.06 e- Random Forest: 2.87 f- Gradient Boosted Model: 1.834 G- Backwards stepwise linear regression: 1.01.
+Model Mean Square Error Summary: b- Regression Tree MSE: 4.48 c- CV Pruned Regression Tree MSE: 6.17 d- Bagged Random Forest MSE: 3.06 e- Random Forest: 2.87 f- Gradient Boosted Model: 1.834 g- Backwards stepwise linear regression: 1.01.